nickknz/NandToTetris/README.md

 **Key concepts:** compiling procedural code, compiling the construction and manipulation of arrays and objects, code generation techniques, recursive compilation engine, symbol tables, memory management.

 ### Project 12 (OS implementation)
+An operating system is a collection of software services designed to close gaps between high-level programs and the underlying hardware on which they run.

+In particular, operating systems provide numerous low-level services such as accessing the computer's RAM, keyboard, and screen.
+In addition, a typical operating systems provides libraries for common mathematical operations, string processing operations, and more.

+Modern languages like Java and Python are deployed together with a standard class libraries that implement many such OS services.
+In this module we'll develop a basic OS that will be packaged in a similar set of class libraries.
+The OS will be developed in Jack, using a bootstrapping strategy, similar to how Linux was developed in C.

+Operating system code must be highly efficient.
+With that in mind, we'll devote a considerable part of this module for presenting elegant and efficient algorithms.
+Taken together, these algorithms form a cool display of computer science gems.
+Learning and implementing these algorithms in the context of an OS will be a nice way to celebrate the end of your Nand to Tetris journey.

 ### Project 13